catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

 see the status of your resources.
 You can also view the stack progress on the dashboard via
 `the orchestration tab <https://dashboard.cloud.catalyst.net.nz/project/stacks/>`_.
-You will have to wait until all resources are at the status CREATE_COMPLETE.
+Once all resources are at the status CREATE_COMPLETE they are ready to be accessed; we do the following to acquire the VIP for the
-Once your stack is completed and ready to access, we do the following to acquire the VIP for the loadbalancer:
+loadbalancer:

 .. code-block:: bash